 Seniors are provided the privilege to arrive late to school if they have an unstructured study hall.
-Students must report and sign in the main office before the end of X Block.
+Students must report and sign in the main office.
 This privilege will be revoked temporarily or permanently for the following reasons:

-- If a student has a grade less than 70 in anyone subject area on their report card, they will lose the privilege to arrive late until the grade is improved as documented on the following report card. - If a student has a detention or ISS they will lose the privilege to arrive early that school day. - If a student does not follow the procedure and rules for Senior Late Arrival, they will lose the privilege to arrive late for a time determined by building administration.

-A permission form must be completed and turned into the main office for administrative approval each quarter to receive senior privileges.

-Upon arrival and departure to and from school, all seniors must sign in and out in the main office.

-Privileges will be suspended or revoked if seniors do not report to homeroom during the appropriately scheduled time.
+- If a student has a grade less than 70 in anyone subject area on their report card, he or she will lose the privilege to arrive late until the grade is improved as documented on the following report card. - If a student has a detention or ISS he or she will lose the privilege to arrive late that school day. - If a student does not follow the procedure and rules for Senior Late Arrival, he or she will lose the privilege to arrive late for a time determined by building administration. - \\\ A permission form must be completed and turned into the main office for administrative approval each quarter to receive senior privileges. - \\\ Upon arrival and departure to and from school, all seniors must sign in and out in the main office. - \\\ Privileges will be suspended or revoked if seniors do not report to homeroom during the appropriately scheduled time.